 Step 12: Return With the Elixir

 First, what is the Return With the Elixir?
-It’s Step 12 in our Hero’s Journey process.
+It’s step twelve in a Hero’s Journey process.
 Here’s the definition:

 The Return With the Elixir is the final stage of the Hero’s Journey.
 The hero returns to their community as a force of change, bringing healing and wholeness to society at large.
 That healing (the “elixir”) can be physical, spiritual, or both.